Last Updated on 29 January 2026 by Cycloscope

 Costs of a cycling trip in Estonia

-Estonia is a fairly cheap country by European standards, for us coming from Scandinavia it seemed very cheap.
-A night at the campsite costs about 5 euros and one night in a hotel from 20 euros up (for a double room).
+Estonia is a fairly cheap country by European standards; for us coming from Scandinavia, it seemed very cheap.
+A night at the campsite costs about 5 euros, and one night in a hotel starts at 20 euros (for a double room).

-The food in the supermarkets is very varied and the prices are low, eating at a restaurant costs about 5 euros each (in a popular restaurant).
-Vegetables and cheeses are cheap especially if bought at the market.
+The food in supermarkets is very varied, and prices are low; eating at a restaurant costs about 5 euros each (at a popular restaurant).
+Vegetables and cheeses are cheap, especially if bought at the market.

 8 most beautiful cycling routes in Estonia

-Estonia is a country that is focusing a lot on cycling, although it is not a stunning country in terms of landscape, it still has many interesting things to see and a capillary network of cycling trails that will lead wherever you want through dedicated cycle paths, dirt-tracks crossing forests or roads shared with cars but without traffic.
+Estonia is a country that focuses a lot on cycling.
+Although it is not a stunning country in terms of landscape, it still has many interesting things to see, and a capillary network of cycling trails that will lead you wherever you want, through dedicated cycle paths, dirt tracks crossing forests, or roads shared with cars but without traffic.

-2. Cycle Route 4: from Tallin to Valga
+- Cycle Route 4: from Tallinn to Valga

 1. EuroVelo 10: the Baltic Sea Cycle Path

 The most famous cycle route in Estonia is the EuroVelo route 10.
-The EV 10 runs along the Baltic coast for almost 1000 kilometers and includes the islands of Muhu, Saaremaa and Hiiumaa and the Lahemaa National Park on the way to the Russian border and San Petersburg.
+The EV 10 runs along the Baltic coast for almost 1000 kilometers, including the islands of Muhu, Saaremaa, and Hiiumaa, as well as the Lahemaa National Park, on the way to the Russian border and St. Petersburg.

 The bike path was completed almost twenty years ago and is signposted along the way, as well as things to see that require short detours, it is almost always on a dedicated path except in some parts, as for example on islands, where traffic is practically nil.
 We have cycled much of this route, starting from Tallinn, where we arrived by ferry from Helsinki, Finland.

-The path is along the coast although you do not always have a sea view since in many sections the forest will separate you from the beaches.
-This helps to be a bit more sheltered from the constant winds.
+The path runs along the coast, though you do not always have a sea view, as in many sections the forest separates you from the beaches.
+This helps a bit more in sheltering from the constant winds.

-This bike itinerary will take you around the peninsula of Paldiski, but we cut from the interiors.
+This bike itinerary will take you around the Paldiski Peninsula, but we cut through the interior.
 Paldiski is a living memorial of Soviet domination, old buildings and military structures have a rather depressing effect here – perfect for those dark tourism lovers.

 What to see along the EuroVelo 10, the Baltic Sea cycle path